2.1 – Setting the context

-From the previous chapter one thing is quite clear – If you have a view on the price of an asset, you can benefit significantly by entering into a forward agreement.
+From the previous chapter, one thing is quite clear – If you view the price of an asset, you can benefit significantly by entering into a forward agreement.
 All one needs to do is to find a counterparty willing to take the opposite side.
 Needless to say, a forward agreement is limited by the inherent risks involved, all of which is overcome by a futures agreement.

 The Futures contract or Futures Agreement is an improvisation of the Forwards Agreement.
-The Futures Contract is designed in such a way that it retains the core transactional structure of a Forwards Market and at the same time, it eliminates the risks associated with the forwards contract.
-A Forward Agreement would give you a financial benefit as long as you have an accurate directional view on the price of an asset, this is what I mean when I say ‘core transactional structure’.
+The Futures Contract is designed so that it retains the core transactional structure of a Forwards Market.
+At the same time, it eliminates the risks associated with the forward’s contract.
+A Forward Agreement would give you a financial benefit as long as you have an accurate directional view of an asset’s price; this is what I mean when I say ‘core transactional structure’.

-This may seem a bit absurd but think about it – the ‘transaction structure’ of an old generation car was just to transport you from point ‘A’ to point ‘B’.
-However, the new generation car comes with improvisations in terms of the safety features – air bags, seat belts, ABS, power steering etc, but it still retains the core ‘transaction structure’ i.e to help you move from point ‘A’ to point ‘B’.
+This may seem a bit absurd but think about it – the ‘transaction structure’ of an old generation car was to transport you from point ‘A’ to point ‘B’.
+However, the new generation car comes with improvisations in terms of the safety features – airbags, seat belts, ABS, power steering etc… However, it still retains the core ‘transaction structure’, i.e. to help you move from point ‘A’ to point ‘B’.
 This is the same distinction between the forwards and the futures agreement.

 2.2 – A sneak peek into the Futures Agreement

-As we now know that the core transactional structure of the futures and forwards is the same, I guess it makes sense to look into the features that distinguishes the Futures from the forwards.
-We will have a quick sneak peek into these features in this chapter, but at a later stage we will dig into each and every feature in greater detail.
+As we now know, the core transactional structure of the futures and forwards is the same, and I guess it makes sense to look into the features that distinguish the Futures from the forwards.
+We will have a quick sneak peek into these features in this chapter, but we will dig into each feature in greater detail at a later stage.

-Recall, in the example we had quoted in the previous chapter, ABC jeweler enters into an agreement with XYZ to buy a certain quantity of gold at a certain point in the future.
-Now imagine this, what if ABC found it really hard to find XYZ as a counter party to the agreement?
-Under such circumstances though ABC has a certain view on gold and is also willing to enter into a financial agreement, they would be left helpless simply because there is no counterparty to take the opposite side of the agreement.
+Recall, in the example we had quoted in the previous chapter, ABC jeweller agrees with XYZ to buy a certain quantity of gold at a certain point in the future.
+Now imagine this, what if ABC found it really hard to find XYZ as a counterparty to the agreement?
+Under such circumstances, though ABC has a certain view on gold and is also willing to enter into a financial agreement, they would be left helpless because there is no counterparty to take the opposite side of the agreement.

-Now further imagine this, what if ABC instead of spending its time and effort to scout for a counterparty, simply decides to walk into a financial supermarket where there are many counterparties willing to take the opposite view.
-With such a financial supermarket in place, ABC has to just announce its intention and the willing counterparties would line up to take the opposing stance.
-What more, a true financial supermarket of this sort would not just have people with a view on gold, but instead will also have people with a view on Silver, Copper, Crude oil, and pretty much any asset class including stocks!
+Now further, imagine this.
+What if ABC, instead of spending its time and effort to scout for a counterparty, decides to walk into a financial supermarket where many counterparties are willing to take the opposite view.
+With such a financial supermarket in place, ABC has to announce its intention, and the willing counterparties would line up to take the opposing stance.
+What more, a true financial supermarket of this sort would not just have people with a view on gold, but instead will also have people with a view on Silver, Copper, Crude oil, and pretty much any asset class, including stocks!

 In fact, this is exactly how the Futures Contracts are made available.
 They are available and accessible to all of us and not just available to a corporate such as ABC Jewelers.
 The futures contracts are available to us in the financial (super) market, often called the “Exchange”.
 The exchange can be a stock exchange or a commodity exchange.

-Note, after reading through the following points you may still not be very clear about futures, that’s alright, just keep the following points in perspective.
-We will shortly consider a futures example and with that you should be clear about the way in which Futures agreement works.
+Note that you may still not be very clear about futures; that’s alright; keep the following points in perspective.
+We will shortly consider a futures example, and with that, you should be clear about how Futures agreement works.

 Futures Contracts are tradable – The futures contract is easily tradable.
-Meaning if I get into an agreement with counterparty, unlike a forward contract, I need not honor the contract till the end (also called the expiry day).
-At any point in time if my view changes, I can just transfer the contract to someone else and get out of the agreement.
+If I get into an agreement with a counterparty, unlike a forward contract, I need not honour the contract until the end (also called the expiry day).
+At any point in time, if my view changes, I can transfer the contract to someone else and get out of the agreement.

-Futures Market is highly regulated – The Futures markets (or for that matter the entire financial derivatives market) is highly regulated by a regulatory authority.
+Futures Market is highly regulated – A regulatory authority highly regulates the Futures markets (or, for that matter, the entire financial derivatives market).
 In India, the regulatory authority is “Securities and Exchange Board of India (SEBI)”.
-This means, there is always someone overlooking the activities in the market and making sure things run smoothly.
+This means there is always someone overlooking the activities in the market and making sure things run smoothly.
 This also means default on a futures agreement is hardly a possibility.

-Futures Contracts are time bound – We will understand this point in detail a bit later but for now, do remember that all the futures contracts available to you have different time frames.
-In the example from previous chapter, ABC jewelers had a certain view on gold keeping 3 months in perspective.
-If ABC were to do a similar agreement in the futures market, contracts would be available to them in the 1 month, 2 month, and 3 month time frame.
-The time frame upto which the contract lasts is called ‘The expiry’ of the contract.
+Futures Contracts are time-bound – We will understand this point in detail a bit later, but for now, remember that all the futures contracts available to you have different time frames.
+In the example from the previous chapter, ABC jewellers had a certain view on gold, keeping 3 months in perspective.
+If ABC were to do a similar agreement in the futures market, contracts would be available to them in the 1 month, 2 months, and 3-month time frame.
+The time frame upto which the contract lasts is called ‘The expiry of the contract.

-Cash settled – Most of the futures contracts are cash settled.
+Cash settled – Most of the futures contracts are cash-settled.
 This means only the cash differential is paid out.
 There is no worry of moving the physical asset from one place to another.
-More so the cash settlement is overseen by the regulatory authority ensuring total transparency in the cash settlement process.
+The cash settlement is overseen by the regulatory authority ensuring total transparency in the cash settlement process.

 |Forwards Contract||Futures Contract|